theopjones/blog-video-encoder-script/README.md

 # videotemplate.html

 The `videotemplate.html` file contains a template (HTML/Javascript/CSS) for a video player widget which is filled out by the `encoder.py` file.
-The completed HTML code can then be added to anouther website, or the HTML editor of a
+The completed HTML code can then be added to anouther website, or the HTML editor of a blogging engine.

 This template uses the HTML5 video attribute to play a video.
 Controls are enabled.
 The code supports the option for multiple resolutions, and allows switching between the resolutions.
 The Javascript controling this is able to detect if the user is running on a mobile browser.
 There is the ability to set a different default resolution